 “D-conversion?”

-“Ah, so you don’t know.
-It’s the decompa aptitude conversion.
-Women who are capable of boarding vessels are practically non-existent, but they tell us if we do board, it has to be as a decompa.
+“Ah, so you don’t.
+It’s the decomper aptitude conversion.
+Women capable of boarding a vessel are practically non-existent, but they tell us if we do board, it has to be as a decomper.
 We're banned from becoming pilots.”

 “There aren’t any woman twisters here with the Endeavours either, though.”

 “So women can board, as long as they’re those types of boats...
 I’d say that’s still okay.
-At any rate, the Gendo enforces D-conversion, even if you can’t decomp.
-If the net’s shape is the usual, then the auto can handle it, and in the worst case, even just being able to navigate is enough...”
+At any rate, the Gendō enforce D-conversion, even if you can’t decomp.
+The boating system can handle the usual net shapes, and in the worst case, even just knowing how to navigate is good enough...”

 “That’s kinda... cruel, isn’t it?”